natrim/esbuild-plugin-inline-image/README.md

 - `limit`: define image limit (in bytes) for size after which the image wll not be inline (default is `10000`)

   - limit can also be set from env as `IMAGE_INLINE_SIZE_LIMIT`
+  - setting limit to 0 disables inlining, -1 will always inline
   - in case you pass function, the image will be inlined if it returns `true` (or `Promise` that resolves to `true`)
     - the function get's passed `onLoad` [args](https://esbuild.github.io/plugins/#load-arguments)